 3.4.1.
-EN.530.600 Master's Graduate Research - only for "all-course" master's
+EN.530.600 Master's Graduate Research

 The EN.530.600 Master's Graduate Research course is intended to give a research experience to those pursuing an "all-course" master's degree.

-This course will count as one of the ten courses needed for the "all-course" master's degree.
-It cannot be taken by those pursuing a "thesis/essay" master's degree.
+- This course will count as one of the ten courses needed for the "all-course" master's degree requirements. - While this course can be taken by those pursuing a "thesis/essay" master's degree, it will not count toward the "thesis/essay" master's degree requirements. - This is an excellent course to gauge one's interest in research.
+It could result in a student's desire to pursue more research by switching from an "all-course" to a "thesis/essay" master's program or even to a Ph.D. program.

 The course is generally the equivalent of three credits and lasts one semester.
-The research must be conducted at the level of at least a master's degree, as determined by a student's advisor.
+The research must be conducted at the level of at least a master's degree, as determined by a student's research supervisor, which may be one's academic advisor or another professor.

-Approval of proposed research must be obtained from one's advisor before registering for the course.
-When registering for the course, the advisor's "section" should be selected to allow him or her to grade the course when complete.
+Approval of proposed research must be obtained from one's research supervisor and academic advisor before registering for the course.
+When registering for the course, the research supervisor's "section" should be selected to allow him or her to grade the course when complete.
 The course is subject to the usual academic performance requirements to count toward the degree.

 3.4.2.
-EN.530.602 Master's Thesis Research and Writing - only for "thesis" master's
+EN.530.602 Master's Thesis Research and Writing - for "thesis" master's